stewartFrench/CycleMusicTimer2/README.md

 # CycleMusicTimer2
 Manage Your Drills While Teaching a Cycle Class

-CycleTimer2 Version 1.0 is an app that runs on iPhones and iPads.
+CycleTimer2 is an app that runs on iPhones and iPads.
 CycleTimer2 displays playlists, tracks, and a music player that are easily read from a stationary bike when the iPad or iPhone is over on the stereo stack.